VOLUNTEER APPLICATION FORM

 Application Form

-We do not need to see your CV to volunteer at Bedrock Radio.
-All the information we require is asked on our application form.
+There is no need to send us your CV to volunteer at Bedrock Radio. – All the information we require is asked on our application form.

 Tip: Applications that acknowledge our objectives and commitments are treated more positively.